Daisy-Engineer/Courses/docs/hydrogeology/syllabus.md

 ## 📚 Course Policies

-* **Attendance:** Regular attendance in both lecture and lab is expected, and absences must be communicated in advance.
+* **Attendance:** Regular attendance in both lecture and lab is expected.
+In-person attendance is expected; however, students may attend the lecture via Zoom if needed.
+Please communicate with the instructor in advance to obtain the Zoom link.
 * **Late Work:** Late assignments will be accepted up to 5 weekdays with a **2 points penalty per day**, unless an excuse is granted.
 * **Academic Integrity:** Collaboration is encouraged on conceptual questions, but each student must submit their own original work.
 * **Accessibility / Accommodations:** If you have a disability or need accommodations, please contact disability services and inform the instructor as soon as possible.